-Mathew Janczewski’s ARENA DANCES is an internationally recognized modern dance company founded in 1996 by Mathew Janczewski in the Twin Cities.
-Over the course of 20 years and over 30 performance works, ARENA DANCES has engaged with audiences throughout the world to promote community gathering, dialogue and impact.
+Mathew Janczewski's ARENA DANCES is an internationally recognized contemporary dance company founded in 1996 by Mathew Janczewski in the Twin Cities.
+Over the course of 23 years and over 30 performance works, ARENA DANCES has engaged with audiences through the world to promote community gathering, dialogue and diversity.
 ARENA has toured extensively throughout the US, and internationally the company has taught and performed at the 2007 and 2013 Open Look International Summer Dance Festival in St. Petersburg, Russia, the 3rd TOUCH Festival in Arkanghelsk, Russia, and the L1 Dance Festival in Budapest, Hungary.

 HOLD MY HAND

 Hold My Hand is a new work that struggles with the prevalence of gun violence in schools and features ARENA company members along with students from the St. Paul Conservatory for the Performing Arts.
 Created in collaboration with Minnesota-based choral composer Joshua Clausen and the imPulse Choir, Clausen’s new choir work, Requiem, was inspired by the data sonification of Sophie Chou, who collected mass shooting statistics in the US - translating that information to a score for piano - letting listeners hear the frequency, and the impact, of such incidents.
 Hold My Hand will premiere at The Fitzgerald Theater in St. Paul, MN on November 10, 2018.

 As part of this work, ARENA is reaching out to collaborate or provide a platform for discussion with March for our Lives and Everytown for Gun Safety to facilitate round table discussions and provide additional information on gun violence and prevention.